HiFlow: Training-free High-Resolution Image Generation with Flow-Aligned Guidance: Method

-\subsection{Virtual Reference Flow}
+\subsection{Virtual reference flow}

 Rectified flow models have shown great promise in advancing high-quality image generations.
-Yet, these models experience a critical quality drop when attempting high-resolution synthesizing, as shown in Fig.~\ref{fig:observation}.
-To this end, previous work typically leverages the synthesized low-resolution sample $X_0^\text{low}$ for guidance by fusing its upsampled variant into predicted clean sample $X_{0\leftarrow t }^\text{high}$ to modify the denoising direction.
-However, for given flow models, it is observed that there are ignored distribution discrepancies between the predicted clean sample $X_{0\leftarrow t }$ at different $t$, as shown in Fig.~\ref{fig:guidance} (a).
-Therefore, the fusion between upsampled $X_0^\text{low}$ and $X_{0\leftarrow t }^\text{high}$ may cause artifacts and thus lead to sub-optimal results, as shown in Fig.~\ref{fig:guidance} (b).
-To this end, in this work, \textit{a virtual reference flow is constructed in the high-resolution space that can fully characterize the information of the low-resolution sampling trajectory.} Specifically, for reference flow, its noisy image $X ^\text{ref}_t$ and predicted clear image at time $t$ are defined as:
+Yet, these models experience a critical quality drop when attempting high-resolution synthesizing, as illustrated in Fig.~\ref{fig:observation}.
+To this end, previous works~\cite{du2024demofusion,kim2024diffusehigh,shi2024resmaster,du2024max} typically leverage the synthesized low-resolution sample $X_0^\text{low}$ for guidance by fusing its upsampled variant into predicted clean sample $X_{0\leftarrow t }^\text{high}$ to modify the denoising direction.
+However, for given flow models, it is observed that there are ignored distribution discrepancies between $X_{0\leftarrow t }$ at different $t$ and $X_0$, and these discrepancies increase significantly as $t$ approaches 0, as depicted in Fig.~\ref{fig:guidance} (a).
+Therefore, the fusion between upsampled $X_0^\text{low}$ (single guidance anchor) and $X_{0\leftarrow t }^\text{high}$ may cause artifacts and thus lead to sub-optimal results, as shown in Fig.~\ref{fig:guidance} (b).
+To this end, in this work, \textit{a virtual reference flow is constructed in the high-resolution space that can fully characterize the information of the low-resolution sampling trajectory.} Specifically, for reference flow, its predicted clean image $X ^\text{ref}_{0 \leftarrow t}$ at time $t$ is defined as: